dhanji/dhanji.github.io/src/main/resources/pages/instant-search.markdown

 Particularly, an HTML5 WebSocket.
 This may seem obvious to you, but consider that there are various tradeoffs to be made.
 WebSocket instantly limits you to a handful of browsers (at the time, only Safari and Chrome), and even those don't implement it exactly alike.
 Minor differences in how SSL/trust occurs, etc., can affect the WebSocket upgrade request or prevent reconnections on-drop from working properly.
 For example, for a long time Safari would refuse to make a WebSocket connection to an untrusted cert on localhost, so that made testing locally very painful.
-A version upgrade, Safari allowed this but Chrome decided not to.
+A version upgrade later, Safari allowed this but Chrome decided not to.

 Furthermore, you have to keep in mind that this channel wasn't meant solely for the Instant Search feature--a whole lot